yssl0726/M5-Forecasting-Accuracy/README.md

 # Kaggle_M5_Forecasting_Accuracy_top4%
 This is a competition M5 forecasting - accuracy on kaggle.
-For details, please refer to the link: https://www.kaggle.com/c/m5-forecasting-accuracy/overview.
+For details, please refer to the file: M5-Competitors-Guide.pdf file.
 This is my first time to take part in the kaggle competition.
 After two months of hard work, I finally ranked 172, top4% and won a silver medal.

 # Catalogue introduction